dwyl/phoenix-content-negotiation-tutorial/README.md

 ## Who? 👤

-This example aimed at _anyone_ building a Phoenix App who wants to _automatically_ have a REST API. <br />
+This example is aimed at _anyone_ building a Phoenix App who wants to _automatically_ have a REST API. <br />
 For us [`@dwyl`](https://github.com/dwyl/app/issues/273)
 who are building our API and App Web UI simultaneously,